 Having become a facilitator on collaborative working in Durham, he moved to the Diocese of Lincoln in 2004 serving in a multi parish benefice during which time he became a vocations Advisor and Rural Dean of Lawres.
 In 2007 he became assistant Diocesan Director of Ordinands (DDO) for Lincoln Diocese before becoming DDO for Canterbury in 2009.
 Clive was Rector of the Lower Swale with responsibility for 8 Rural Churches in the Diocese of West Yorkshire and the Dales.
 He is married to Carolyne, and in his leisure time enjoys travelling and scuba diving.
 He is also a keen runner – and has become a triathlete since his move to Yorkshire.

-The Rev. Leisa McGovern, is now Priest in Charge of the West Wight emerging Mission Community and will be Team Vicar of the West Wight with specific responsibility for the Parishes of All Saints, Freshwater with St Agnes and St James, Yarmouth and in due course for Christ Church, Totland as well.
+The Rev. Leisa Potter, is now Team Vicar of the West Wight Emerging Mission Community and is Priest In Charge of the West Wight with specific responsibility for the Parishes of All Saints, Freshwater with St Agnes, St James, Yarmouth and Christ Church, Totland.

 Following a degree course in Psychology at Plymouth University she spent several years in the care sector rising through the ranks to Duty manager in Painton, South Devon.
 From 1999 and over a period of almost ten years she started and ran an ‘Outstanding’ (Ofsted Inspected) child minding business.
 From 2011 to 2014 she completed a degree course in Christian Theology for Ministry with merit at Exeter University and worked with St Mary Magdalene Church, ‘The Living Room’ gaining valuable experience in running services and ‘Life Groups’ across a wide spectrum of ages and backgrounds focussing especially on those people with particular needs – expressed through a range of addictions and other life issues.
 Ordained in 2014 she has worked as part of a team of 12 churches at Ottery, St Mary in Devon, mentoring and enabling leadership and skills for ministry and exploring lay and ordained ministry with all those called by God to serve in communities and churches.
 Creative and contemplative worship for all people is a great passion, as is accessible worship, with an honouring of the traditional church.